dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/accessibility/checklist.md

 ## Viewport

-Allow zooming in web pages, especially important on touch and mobile devices.
+Allow zooming in web pages, especially important on touch and touch devices.

 ```html
 <meta